 Fixing pipework underground is not as simple as fixing a leaking tap, and these repairs can be costly and time-consuming.
 It’s vital for installers who are concerned with the connections between mains and homes to be using the correct pipe and fitting material.

+Before we look at why use push-fit MDPE fittings let's have a look at what they are.
 The most common type of pipe and fitting material now used to connect water mains to homes is MDPE.
 MDPE stands for medium-density polyethylene, and is a robust, heavy duty material.

 MDPE pipes that are used to connect mains water supplies into homes are typically installed in underground trenches dug in virgin ground.
 Once installed, the trenches are subsequently filled in by heavy machinery.
 However, the choice made now is critical, but often overlooked.
 What do you use to connect the pipes – push fit or compression fittings?

 How do you solve a problem like compression fittings…